 As a nation, the United States has grown increasingly divided.
 It is our duty to work together to ensure that America possesses some amount of peace and unity.

-I also asked Newman if she could think of a way that lawmakers and citizens could unite to decrease violence against our government.
+I also asked Newman if she could think of a way that lawmakers and citizens could unite to decrease viomajor barriers that exist within our society," she said.